semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 The following are recommendations users can receive from Semgrep Assistant.

-### Analyzing if a finding is a true or false positive
+### Analyze if a finding is a true or false positive

 Semgrep Assistant can analyze if your finding is a true or false positive.
 The accuracy of its recommendations is roughly 60% and varies based on the language and framework you are using.
-This is its default use-case.
+This is its default use case.

-### Suggesting autofix code snippets to resolve the finding
+### Suggest autofix code snippets to resolve the finding

 Semgrep Assistant can suggest [autofix](/writing-rules/autofix/) code snippets for Semgrep rules which do not have human-written autofix suggestions.

 To enable autofix by Semgrep Assistant, perform the following steps:

-1. While logged-in to Semgrep Cloud Platform, click **Settings > Deployment**.
+1. While logged in to Semgrep Cloud Platform, click **Settings > Deployment**.
 2. In the Code section, click Autofix <i class="fa-solid fa-toggle-large-on"></i> if it is not yet enabled.
 3. Click <i class="fa-solid fa-square-check"></i> **Also include Assistant-written autofixes**.
 4. Optional: Select the **confidence level** on the drop-down box.
-The value determines at what level of quality autofix code appears as suggestions.
+The value determines the level of quality at which the autofix code appears as a suggestion.
 A lower confidence level means that Semgrep Assistant displays the autofix suggestion even when the code quality may be incorrect.

 :::tip
-A low confidence level is recommended as even incorrect suggestions may be useful starting points.
+A low confidence level is recommended, as even incorrect suggestions may be useful starting points.
 :::

 ![ Screenshot of Semgrep Assistant generating a potential fix](/img/semgrep-assistant-autofix.png) *Figure*.
 Semgrep Assistant generating a potential fix.

+## View Assistant recommendations

+You can [view all of Semgrep Assistant's recommendations](/semgrep-code/findings/#filtering-findings) by going to Semgrep Cloud Platform's **Findings** page and filtering by **Recommendation** or **Component**.

-### Providing feedback to Semgrep Assistant
+## Provide feedback to Semgrep Assistant

 If Semgrep Assistant suggests that a finding is a false positive, you are prompted to leave feedback.
 Your feedback helps Semgrep refine the Assistant feature and is very much appreciated.